sassafrastech/gather-docs/pricing.md

 It is currently in beta and free to use.

-Once the beta period is over, in order to sustain the project we are asking communities to contribute on a sliding scale of
+In order to sustain the project, once the beta period is over we will be asking communities to contribute on a sliding scale of

 **<big>$2-5</big>/user/month**